mapbox/impact-tools/accessibility/README.md

 The first step is to run <code>[isochrones.py][2]</code>, a helper tool to generate one [isochrone][3] for each input point, and copy its attributes over to the output shape.
 Configure the script using the following parameters, which map to parameters [offered by the Isochrone API][4]:

-- Token: A Mapbox API token (*required*)
 - Input: A geojson or csv files containing points to (*required*)
+- `token`: A Mapbox API token (*required*)
-- Output: The filename to use for saving the output geometry.
+- `output`: The filename to use for saving the output geometry.
 Default is inputfile_travelprofile_traveltime.json
-- Travel time: the time in minutes to travel from the point.
+- `minutes`: The travel time in minutes to travel from the point.
 Default is 30m
-- Travel profile: the mode of transport, driving, walking or cycling.
+- `profile`: the mode of transport, driving, walking or cycling.
 Default is driving
-- Generalize: a tolerance to use for simplifying the output geometries using the Douglas-Peucker algorithm, in meters.
+- `generalize`: a tolerance to use for simplifying the output geometries using the Douglas-Peucker algorithm, in meters.
 Use 0 (the default) to return the full isochrones, and to avoid occasional self-intersecting geometry errors
-- Limit: If provided, the script will only read in the first *n* features of your input data.
+- `limit`: If provided, the script will only read in the first *n* features of your input data.
 Useful for testing
-- Force: Overwrite any existing output files with the same name.
+- `force`: Overwrite any existing output files with the same name.
 Otherwise, script will error if a file exists

 <code>python isochrones.py --help # for detailed usage info
 python isochrones.py --profile=driving --minutes=30 --generalize=0 --token=$MAPBOX_ACCESS_TOKEN sample_data/points.geojson</code>